Cattle Farming and Beef Production

 Mustard, lettuce, tomatoes, pickles—most of us know what we like on our burgers, but do we know what’s actually in them?
 Beef cattle farming is by far the largest segment of American agriculture, and its practices are as numerous as its scale is large.
 So how does that all-American beef patty go from farm to fridge—and what goes into it?

 Conventional cattle farming generally involves raising cattle in large indoor/outdoor Concentrated Animal Feeding Operations (CAFOs), or feedlots, where they’re fattened quickly on a diet heavy in grains and fed growth hormones and antibiotics to prevent disease in overcrowded and often dirty conditions.

-Grass-fed or pastured beef is made from cattle fed a natural diet of grass and allowed to graze outdoors for food.
+Grass-fed or pastured beef comes from cattle fed a natural diet of grass and allowed to graze outdoors for food.
 Many grass-fed cattle are then “finished” on a diet of grain to increase their weight before slaughter.
-Look for beef labeled “grass-finished,” which means that cattle lived their full lives on a grass diet.
+Look for beef labeled “grass-finished,” or “100% grass fed,” which means that cattle lived their full lives on a grass diet.